NHSDigital/booking-and-referral-media/src/ValidationReferralPages/APP4-ValidationPages/App4ScopeAndRequirements.md

 **Timings**
 *  The referral Sender **must** send the Clock start date/Time (T5).
 Definition as per AmbSys specification
 *  The referral Sender **must** send the validation breach time
-*  The referral Receiver **must** send the dispatch (or disposition) code identification datetime in the final response:
+*  The referral Receiver **must** send the dispatch (or disposition) code identification datetime in the **final response**:
     - If the Validation ARP code is the same or downgraded from the original 999 triage, this **must** be populated with the original 999 Clock start date/Time (T5).
-    - If the Validation ARP code is upgraded from the original 999 triage this **must** be populated with the Dispatch/Disposition code identification date/time determined by the CAS"
+    - If the Validation ARP code is upgraded from the original 999 triage this **must** be populated with the Dispatch/Disposition code identification date/time determined by the CAS

 **Scene Safety**